AzizAllaev/TestTask-EmployeeImport/README.md

 # How to use it?
 When you will run project u will see home page with file importer.
 <img width="1040" height="141" alt="Screenshot 2026-04-28 145542" src="https://github.com/user-attachments/assets/badeb097-f4f4-40f7-b772-588be079a9b8" />
-Here u can see highlighted buttons, after pressing left one you will open file explorer.
+Here you can see highlighted buttons, after pressing left one you will open file explorer.
 After you need to choose CSV file with correct headers(example: [dataset.xlsx](https://github.com/user-attachments/files/27160161/dataset.xlsx)) and press `Execute import`.